BambooHR/guardrail/README.md

 Standard.Security.Backtick | The backtick operator
-Standard.Switch.Break | A switch case: statement that falls through (generally these are unintentional) Standard.Switch.BreakMultiple | A "continue #;" or "break #;" statement (where # is an integer) Standard.Unknown.Class | Reference to an undefined class Standard.Unknown.Class.Constant | Reference to an undefined constant inside of a class Standard.Unknown.Class.Method | Reference to an unknown class method Standard.Unknown.Function | Reference to an unknown function Standard.Unknown.Global.Constant | Reference to an undefined global constant (define or const) Standard.Unknown.Property | Reference to a property that has not previously been declared Standard.Unknown.Variable | Reference to a variable that has not previously been assigned Standard.Unused.Variable | A local variable is assigned but never read from.
+Standard.Switch.Break | A switch case: statement that falls through (generally these are unintentional) Standard.Switch.BreakMultiple | A "continue #;" or "break #;" statement (where # is an integer) Standard.Unknown.Callable | A callable that can't be resolved into a class method or function.
+Standard.Unknown.Class | Reference to an undefined class Standard.Unknown.Class.Constant | Reference to an undefined constant inside of a class Standard.Unknown.Class.Method | Reference to an unknown class method Standard.Unknown.Class.MethodString | Occurrences of Foo::class."@bar" where Foo::bar doesn't exist.
-Standard.Unsafe.Timezone | Functions, such as date() that use a server setting for timezone instead of explicitly passing the timezone.
+Standard.Unknown.Function | Reference to an unknown function Standard.Unknown.Global.Constant | Reference to an undefined global constant (define or const) Standard.Unknown.Property | Reference to a property that has not previously been declared Standard.Unknown.Variable | Reference to a variable that has not previously been assigned Standard.Unsafe.Timezone | Functions, such as date() that use a server setting for timezone instead of explicitly passing the timezone.
+Standard.Unused.Variable | A local variable is assigned but never read from.
+Standard.Unreachable | Code inside a block after a return, break, continue, etc.
 Standard.VariableFunctionCall | Call a method $foo() when $foo is a string.
 (Still ok if $foo is a callable) Standard.VariableVariable | Referencing a variable with $$var